jonlpersson/ed-latimore/site/_drafts/the-early-hair-loss-hair-retention-protocol.md

 These guys usually just let nature take its course, eventually resorting to just shaving it all off.
 However, I know the power of appearances and I know that I simply look better with a full crown and sharp hairline.

 With all of those things out of the way, here is the routine I use to maintain the hair I have left now that I’ve replaced enough to care about keeping what’s left.

+## Wide overview of how this protocol stops early hair loss

+The strategic aims of the hair loss prevention/retention plan are as follows:

+* Regulate the body’s natural production of DHT (i.e., no ingestion of finasteride/propecia)
+* Neutralize and overpower the effect of DHT in the scalp
+* Address insulin resistance
+* Address inflammation

+This will be accomplished for a fraction of the cost of a full-blown FUE transplant.

+Even the most expensive version of this protocol will cost less than $100/month and it will \*definitely\* (95-99%) stop your hair loss.
+It will \*almost certainly” (70-95%) thicken the hair you have remaining (why this program is ideal for catching hair loss early, and it has a \*pretty good chance\* (50-60%) of regrowing your hair.

+If you want the scientific reasoning behind this protocol, then the next few sections are for you.
+However, if just want to get to the protocol, you can skip ahead by clicking here—&gt;The Hair Retention Protocol.